Gys/FOSDEM/README.md

 The last version saved in this repo can be opened directly here: https://rawcdn.githack.com/Gys/fosdem/main/fosdem_schedule.html

+All times are in local Brussels (Belgium, CET) time.

 Alternatively you can make your own list (or process the list otherwise), the code is simple:

 First the html of https://fosdem.org/2021/schedule/events/ is loaded.
 [Goquery]("github.com/PuerkitoBio/goquery") is used to parse the html into a list of all events.
 That list is sorted by datetime and finally written to a html file as a table.